-- Evaluation of fault messages

-- · Checking the output signal

-- Treatment of measurement errors
+- Checking the output signal - Treatment of measurement errors

-A smartphone/tablet with the adjustment app or a PC/notebook with the software PACTware and the suitable DTM offer you further comprehensive diagnostic possibilities.
-In many cases, the causes can be determined in this way and the faults eliminated.
+Further comprehensive diagnostics options are available with a PC with PACTware and the suitable DTM.
+In many cases, the reasons can be determined in this way and faults rectified.

 Check output signal